Xposed-Modules-Repo/com.simo.ssl.killer/README.md

 - LSPosed / XPosed framework installed on the device.
 - Android device with root (recommended to auto force stop and launch).
-- Target app must be debuggable / allow module hooking depending on the target (behavior may vary).

 ## Screenshots: